mohamed-samir907/bulk-query/README.md

 $delete->execute();
 ```

-As shown above you can the default of delete statment is delete by the column `id` but if you want to perform the delete query with different column you can use the method `useKey` and pass to it the column name as following:
+As shown above the default of delete statment is delete by the column `id` but if you want to perform the delete query with different column you can use the method `useKey` and pass to it the column name as following:

 ```php
 use Mosamirzz\BulkQuery\Delete;